 Lawyers are entitled to but not limited to, providing legal services to the public at large, which includes advising, representing clients, negotiating, arbitrating, etc. Becoming a successful lawyer requires skills and knowledge at its best.
-The requirement of each country may vary some experience which is required to be possessed by every lawyer is extensive training in legal procedure, drafting, research, etc.
+The requirement of each country may vary some experience that is required to be possessed by every lawyer is extensive training in legal procedure, drafting, research, etc.

-Admission test/Entrance Examination is the steppingstone to get into any Law School.
-The entrance exam is an objective paper which takes an understanding of the student on various subjects like Reasoning, General Awareness, English, Legal Aptitude, Elementary mathematics, etc. Most of the universities conduct their own entrance test to take admission.
+Admission test/Entrance Examination is the stepping stone to get into any Law School.
+The entrance exam is an objective paper that takes an understanding of the student on various subjects like Reasoning, General Awareness, English, Legal Aptitude, Elementary mathematics, etc. Most of the universities conduct their own entrance test to take admission.
 The most common exam is CLAT (Common Law Admission Test) on clearing which admission can be taken in 14 National Law Universities on the basis of the rank secured.
 Other exams like SET, AILET, LSAT are for admission into specific universities.

 The two-fold condition to be eligible for the admission test is: